 Lila H. Swann

 I’m a native of Eastern North Carolina – Morehead City, to be exact.
-A coastal town almost identical to Beaufort.
+A coastal town similar to Beaufort.
 I was lucky to have a mom and grandparents who provided me a wonderful childhood.
 Many days were spent enjoying the saltwater and sandbars of Bogue Sound.

-Outside of law, I enjoy the salt air and marshes of Beaufort, being entertained by my lovable dogs – Clifford and Murff, learning to play the piano again, and getting my hands dirty in the garden.
+Outside of helping families like yours, I enjoy the salt air and marshes of Beaufort, exploring the wonderful areas of Charleston, being entertained by my lovable dogs – Clifford and Murff, and learning to play the piano again.

-When helping you navigate the Special Education system, I understand I work for you and your special needs child.
+When helping you navigate special education and IEPs for your child, I understand I work for you.
 You will feel important.
 You will receive prompt communication.
 And, you will always be supported.

 - Charleston School of Law, cum laude,